spf13/spf13-vim/README.markdown

 The vimrc file is suited to programming.
 It is very well organized and folds in sections.
 Each section is labeled and each option is commented.

-It fixes many of the inconviences of vanilla vim including
+It fixes many of the inconveniences of vanilla vim including
  * One config can be used across Windows, Mac and linux
  * Eliminates swap and backup files from littering directories, preferring to store in a central location.
  * Fixes common typos like :W, :Q, etc
  * Setup a solid set of settings for Formatting (change to meet your needs)
  * Setup the interface to take advantage of vim's features including